2024–25 Minnesota State Mavericks men's ice hockey season

 The 2024–25 Minnesota State Mavericks men's ice hockey season was the 56th season of play for the program, 29th at the Division I level, and 4th in the CCHA.
-The Mavericks represented Minnesota State University, Mankato in the 2024–25 NCAA Division I men's ice hockey season, played their home games at Mayo Clinic Health System Event Center and were coached by Luke Strand in his 2nd season.
+The Mavericks represented Minnesota State University, Mankato in the 2024–25 NCAA Division I men's ice hockey season, played their home games at Mayo Clinic Health System Event Center, and were coached by Luke Strand in his 2nd season.

 Season

 The Mavericks entered Strand's second season with modest expectations.
-The team had lost its top two scorers from the previous season in Sam Morton and Lucas Sowder but the Mavericks retained the bulk of their firepower.
-The Defense only saw couple of departures but was able to fill in the gaps with one of MSU's two NHL draft picks, Luke Ashton.
-Perhaps the biggest change was in goal, where Alex Tracy was given complete control of the net after Keenan Rancier's transfer.
+The team had lost its top two scorers from the previous season in Sam Morton and Lucas Sowder; the defense saw two departures but added one of MSU's two NHL draft picks, Luke Ashton.
+In goal, Alex Tracy was given complete control of the net after Keenan Rancier's transfer.

-The early part of the season saw the team go through a bit of up and down play, splitting the first three weekends.
+The early part of the season saw the team split the first three weekends.
 While some of that was due to the strength of their opponents, the offense had some difficulty in finding its consistency through the first few months.
-What was readily apparent was that Tracy was fully prepared to be the Mavs' starting goaltender and they were able to rely heavily on his performance for the entire season.
-Not only did Tracy prove to be one of the top goaltenders but he was very consistent throughout the year.
-Not once did he allow more than 3 goals in a game and quite often he was able to lead his team to victory despite an off night from the forwards.
-Tracy was helped mightily by the strong defense in front of him.
-Ashton, along with Campbell Cichosz and Mason Wheeler were prolific shot-stoppers, combining for more than 170 blocks for the season and limited opponents to less than 27 shots per game.
+The team relied heavily on Tracy's performance in goal; he never allowed more than 3 goals in a game and often led the team to victory despite an off night from the forwards.
+Tracy was helped mightily by the strong defense in front of him; Ashton, along with Campbell Cichosz and Mason Wheeler, were prolific shot-stoppers, combining for more than 170 blocks for the season and limited opponents to less than 27 shots per game.